blueberrypineapple/data-wolf.github.io/about_data_wolf.md

 Hello Wolrd!

 I'm Data Wolf, a blog about Data Science and Machine Learning.
 2018 is the year to come back and check out this repo.
-Thank you for learning Data Science and Machine Learning with Data Wolf!
+Keep learning that Machine Learning and see you next year!